-One of the fundamental assumptions of model-based controllers is the availability of a good model of the underlying dynamics in consideration.
-However, vehicle dynamics highly depend on the driving environments \cite{borrelli2006mpc,de1999dynamic}, and can be significantly different from one road (e.g., asphalt) to another (e.g., snow).
-Therefore, a single off-line-built vehicle model cannot capture the dynamics differences induced by environmental variations.
-To address the model mismatch issue, we bring switching control scheme into $\mathcal{L}_{1}$-Simplex, where multiple normal vehicle models that correspond to different environments (e.g., snow and icy) are stored in $\mathcal{L}_{1}$ adaptive control architecture, thus yielding the switching $\mathcal{L}_{1}$ adaptive controller.
-The switching $\mathcal{L}_{1}$ adaptive controller is to achieve safe autonomous velocity regulation in the dynamically changing environmental conditions that can be modeled offline, where each model's remaining mismatch can be compensated by the $\mathcal{L}_{1}$ adaptive controller.
+One of the fundamental assumptions of model-based controllers is the availability of a relatively accurate model of the underlying dynamics in consideration.
+However, vehicle dynamics highly depend on the driving environments \cite{borrelli2006mpc,de1999dynamic}, and can be significantly different from one road (e.g., asphalt) to another one (e.g., snow).
+Therefore, a single off-line-built vehicle model cannot capture the differences in the dynamics induced by environmental variations.
+To address the model mismatch issue, we bring switching control scheme into $\mathcal{L}_{1}$-Simplex, where multiple off-line-built models that correspond to different environments (e.g., snow and icy) are stored in $\mathcal{L}_{1}$ adaptive control architecture, thus yielding the switching $\mathcal{L}_{1}$ adaptive controller.
+The switching $\mathcal{L}_{1}$ adaptive controller aims at the safe velocity regulation in the dynamically changing environmental conditions that can be modeled offline, where each model's remaining mismatch can be compensated by the $\mathcal{L}_{1}$ adaptive controller.